-- (i) in the ordinary and usual course of business of the Group; - (ii) on normal commercial terms or better; and - (iii) according to the agreement governing them on terms that are fair and reasonable and in the interests of the shareholders of the Company as a whole.
+- (i) in the ordinary and usual course of business of the Group; - (ii) on normal commercial terms or better; and - (iii) according to the agreements governing them on terms that are fair and reasonable and in the interests of the shareholders of the Company as a whole.

-The Company's auditor was engaged to report on the Continuing Connected Transactions in accordance with Hong Kong Standard on Assurance Engagements 3000 "Assurance Engagements Other Than Audits or Reviews of Historical Financial Information" and with reference to Practice Note 740 "Auditor's Letter on Continuing Connected Transactions under the Hong Kong Listing Rules" issued by the Hong Kong Institute of Certified Public Accountants.
-The auditor has issued its unqualified letter containing its findings and conclusions in respect of the Continuing Connected Transactions disclosed by the Group on pages 27 to 29 of this Annual Report in accordance with Rule 14A.56 of the Listing Rules.
-A copy of the auditor's letter has been provided by the Company to the Stock Exchange.
+The Company's auditor was engaged to report on the Continuing Connected Transactions in accordance with Hong Kong Standard on Assurance Engagements 3000 (Revised) "Assurance Engagements Other Than Audits or Reviews of Historical Financial Information" and with reference to Practice Note 740 "Auditor's Letter on Continuing Connected Transactions under the Hong Kong Listing Rules" issued by the Hong Kong Institute of Certified Public Accountants.
+The auditor has issued its unqualified report containing its findings and conclusions in respect of the Continuing Connected Transactions disclosed on pages 28 to 29 of this Annual Report in accordance with Rule 14A.56 of the Listing Rules.
+A copy of the auditor's report has been provided by the Company to the Stock Exchange.